SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 #### Join character cards

-The information of all of the group members (excluding muted if they aren't the current speaker) is combined into one in their list order.
-This can help in cases when altering large chunks of the context is undesirable, e.g. with llama.cpp.
+The information of all of the group members is combined into one joint prompt in their list order.
+This can help in cases when altering large chunks of the context is undesirable, e.g. with llama.cpp prompt caching.

+This mode has two sub-modes (you must choose one):

+* Include muted - muted characters will always be included into the joint prompt.
+* Exclude muted - muted characters won't be included if they aren't the current speaker.

 The following fields are being combined: